GreyProgramming/SFIA2/README.md

 ### Future possibilities
 Lesson Plans - "Like for schools to use, if you make it user friendly teachers would use that kind of thing for gay pride month as it's on the curriculum" - C.L-C
-Promotion via content creators by hosting links to their work - pivot with stonewall & unions.
+Promotion via content creators by hosting links to their work - pivot with stonewall, podcasts & unions.

 ### Change Log